These fees are applied per instant buy/sell transaction and do not apply to the Luno Exchange platform.

 Is Luno safe to use?

 Regulation.
-Luno is a registered business (Company number 10388856) in the UK.
+Luno is headquartered and a registered business (company number 10388856) in the UK.
 Formerly known as BitX, its founders have a long history of calling for a safer and more tightly-regulated cryptocurrency industry.
+In Malaysia, Luno Malaysia Sdn Bhd (registration number 201501011592 (1136927-A)) is the first regulated cryptocurrency exchange in the country and licensed as a Recognised Market Operator (Digital Asset Exchange) by the Securities Commission Malaysia (SC).

 Verification process.
 Luno offers several verification levels to suit different users.
 The level 0 verification prohibits trading and is the default after initial sign-up.
 To trade at all, users will need to confirm their mobile number and provide some basic details.
 The tiered verification level provides more flexibility to users, while still meeting Luno’s commitments to compliance.